EuroPython/website/data/pages-content/faq.md

 A. The Call for Proposals (CFP) will run for two weeks between **6-19 March 2023**.
 We are thrilled to receive proposals on any topic that could be of interest to our community.

-Especially if you are considering becoming a speaker for the first time, or if you are from an underrepresented group, we strongly encourage you to send in your proposals.
-A speaker mentorship programme will open for applications on 22 Feburary.
+Especially if you are considering becoming a **speaker for the first time**, or if you are from an underrepresented group, we strongly encourage you to send in your proposals.
+Our [Speaker Mentorship Programme](/mentorship) is open for applications between 22 February - 12 March.
 We will also have other broader support options.
-Make sure to subscribe to our [EuroPython Blog](https://blog.europython.eu/#/portal/signup) for updates.

 If you have something in mind, there is no better time to start preparing your  proposal!
 For more insights, please have a look at the <a target="_blank" href="https://ep2022.europython.eu/cfp">EuroPython 2022 CFP page</a>.
 Some details may change for 2023, but overall, the structure is going to be similar.